Kremlin: It's unclear what WADA's latest doping allegations are based on

-"These (allegations) need to be thoroughly analyzed by our sport experts," Kremlin spokesman Dmitry Peskov told a conference call with reporters.
+"These (allegations) need to be thoroughly analysed by our sport experts," Kremlin spokesman Dmitry Peskov told a conference call with reporters.

 "There have been allegations (in the past) where WADA has based its results on concrete tests," he said.
 "But what are these (latest) allegations based on?"